 Treat And Prevent Cancer/Tumors

-As we discussed, turmeric is a powerful antioxidant so it’s no surprise that it can help prevent cancer.
+As we discussed, turmeric powder is a powerful antioxidant so it’s no surprise that it can help prevent cancer.
 But…did you know it can actually reverse cancer?

-Not only do studies show that turmeric can prevent cancer, but there is evidence that it can also treat cancer naturally and even shrink tumors!
+Not only do studies show that turmeric for dogs can prevent cancer, but there is evidence that it can also treat cancer naturally and even shrink tumors!
 “This has to do with the spice’s amazing ability to shut down blood vessels that feed tumors” as well as it being an antioxidant.

 Relieve Arthritis Pain

 In addition to treating the inflammation that causes arthritis, turmeric for dogs can also treat that pain and symptoms associated with osteoarthritis or rheumatoid arthritis as well.

 A 2014 study followed a two groups of patients with knee osteoarthritis.
 185 patients were given Curcuma domestica extracts and 182 patients were given ibuprofen, both for 4 weeks straight.